msoto13/BSAN6070/CA02/CA02-README.md

 CA02: Spam Email Detection using Naive Bayes Algorithm

 Overview:
 This exercise trains the model with set of emails labelled as either from Spam or Not Spam.
-There are 702 emails equally divided into spam and non spam category.
-I test the model on 260 emails.
+There are emails equally divided into spam and non spam category, and the model is tested on the classification.
 Lastly, I ask the model to predict the category of this emails and compare the accuracy with correct classification.

 Runtime:
 It takes a few minutes to run the notebook, so please be patient!